Course Outline

 Format:

-A written essay, comprised of three components, developed in response to a selected case study:
+A written report, comprised of three components, developed in response to a selected case study:

 i) an addiction-oriented biopsychosocial assessment, that incorporates the WHO ASSIST (Hemeniuk et al, 2010) tool;